k-allard/dining_philosophers/roller_coaster/README.md

 ### using :vertical_traffic_light: semaphore

 - Semaphore is used to represent the number of places in the car (3)
-- When a visitor jumps in a number of vacant places (semaphore value) decreases :arrow_down:
+- When a visitor (represented by a thread) jumps in a number of vacant places (semaphore value) decreases :arrow_down:
 - When a visitor finishes the ride (it takes 3 sec), number of vacant places (semaphore value) increases :arrow_up:
 - The next visitor can jump in :arrow_heading_down:
 - The simulation finishes when all 10 have taken a ride :white_check_mark: